Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible elasticity: Continuous Formulation

-Note that (\ref{DEV}) resembles (\ref{dWbar-dFF}) with the exception of the $J^{-1/3}$ pre-factor and that pushing forward (\ref{DEV}) also yields a traceless tensor.
-The operator is applied to (\ref{bad_energy}) and yields a Cauchy stress with the desired split.
-Herein, we study these models with and without the volumetric stabilization.
+The quantity on the right of equation (\ref{DEV-dev}) is equal to $\dev[J\cauchys]$.
+In our numerical computations, the $\DEV[\cdot]$ operator defined by (\ref{DEV}) is applied to the first Piola-Kirchhoff stress derived from equation (\ref{bad_energy}) and yields a Cauchy stress with the desired split.
+We study these models with and without the volumetric stabilization.